koghalai123/ar4_practice/README.md

 source install/setup.bash

 # To run in Docker on Linux:
 Install VS Code(not Visual Studio, you need Visual Studio Code).
-Install Windows Susbsytem for Linux(WSL).
 Copy the Dockerfile from this repo into a folder on your computer.
 Use VS Code to open that folder, then open a terminal window within VS Code.
-It defaults to opening a powershell window, but it has options nearby to open a WSL terminal window, which is what you need.
 You may need to install Docker and WSL related extensions within VS Code(You can find them from the buttons towards the left of the VS Code GUI).
-Within the terminal window, use the instructions here to install Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/.
+Use the instructions here to install Docker for Ubuntu: https://docs.docker.com/engine/install/ubuntu/.
 Then run the following code in the terminal window to create a Docker image and run the container(if there are any issues with this step, let me know):

 sudo usermod -aG docker $USER